Filter elements, the heart of dust collectors – what makes them tick and how they work

 Inertia effect:

-a particle with a large mass is relatively inert.
+A particle with a large mass is relatively inert.
 If the air flows past the filter fiber, this particle cannot follow, hits the fiber and sticks.

 Inertia effect